 For each stock, an investable weight factor ("IWF") is calculated by dividing the available float shares, defined as the total shares outstanding less shares held in one or more of the three groups listed above where the group holdings exceed 10% of the outstanding shares, by the total shares outstanding.
-The float-adjusted index is then calculated by dividing the sum of the IWF multiplied by both the price and the total shares outstanding for each stock by the index divisor.
-For companies with multiple classes of stock, S&P[®] calculates the weighted average IWF for each stock using the proportion of the total company market capitalization of each share class as weights.
+The float-adjusted index is then calculated by multiplying, for each stock in the Index, the IWF, the price, and total number of shares outstanding, adding together the resulting amounts, and then dividing that sum by the index divisor.
+For companies with multiple classes of stock, S&P calculates the weighted average IWF for each stock using the proportion of the total company market capitalization of each share class as weights.

-The Index is calculated using a base-weighted aggregate methodology: the level of the Index reflects the total market value of all 500 component stocks relative to the base period of the years 1941 through 1943.
-An indexed number is used to represent the results of this calculation in order to make the value easier to work with and track over time.
-The actual total market value of the component stocks during the base period of the years 1941 through 1943 has been set to an indexed value of 10.
+The Index is calculated using a base-weighted aggregate methodology.
+The level of the Index reflects the total market value of all 500 component stocks relative to the base period of the years 1941 through 1943.
+An indexed number is used to represent the results of this calculation in order to make the level easier to work with and track over time.
+The actual total market value of the component stocks during the base period of the years 1941 through 1943 has been set to an indexed level of 10.
 This is often indicated by the notation 1941-43 = 10.
 In practice, the daily calculation of the Index is computed by dividing the total market value of the component stocks by the "index divisor."
 By itself, the index divisor is an arbitrary number.
 However, in the context of the calculation of the Index, it serves as a link to the original base period level of the Index.
 The index divisor keeps the Index comparable over time and is the manipulation point for all adjustments to the Index, which is index maintenance.